-9 Key Elements of a Course Catalog: Examples That Boost Enrollment
+9 Key Parts of a Course Catalog With Examples to Boost Enrollment

-We see a lot of course guides in our work with community and arts education programs.
-Among the hundreds we’ve seen, a few stand out as strong course catalog examples that other programs could emulate.
+We see hundreds of course guides in our work with arts and community education programs but several stand out as strong course catalog examples that other programs could emulate.
 You can use these examples as a model as you build your own course listings and to avoid common pitfalls.
-We’ll even break down each one so you can see what makes them effective.

-To be effective, your course catalog must capture the eye and the imagination of your potential students.
-It needs to convince them to register right now.
+An effective course catalog captures the eye and the imagination of your potential students.
+It makes them feel like they need to take action right now.

-Potential students who browse a course catalog are looking for answers to two important questions:
+Potential students browse your course catalog looking for answers to two important questions:

 • What will this class teach me?